igorhvr/zfs-fuse-plus-tools-on-initrd/README.txt

 Sat Jul 18 2009
 Maximilian Mehnert <maximilian.mehnert@gmx.de>
-These scripts are maintained at http://github.com/mmehnert/zfs-fuse-on-initrd
+These project is maintained at http://github.com/mmehnert/zfs-fuse-on-initrd
+If you get this file without the rest of the package, please fetch the scripts from there.

 This is about creating an initrd.gz to have your root partition on zfs-fuse.